SeikaHirori/SeikaHirori.github.io/_subpages/about.md

 ---
 # {{ page.title }}

 Welcome!
 My name is Richard, or Seika!
 I am an aspiring iOS developer!
-Prior to becoming an iOS developer, I obtained my bachelor's degree in psychology and had pursed the performing arts.
+Prior to becoming an iOS developer, I had pursed different endevaors.
+I was heavily involved with the performing arts in my past life.  obtained my bachelor's degree in psychology.
 After exposure to both fields, I realized that my skill sets were not being fully realized.

 In April 2022, I committed full-time to teaching myself software development due to my love of:
 ```